-Sarah Taggart, living in Ford Transit Connect van
+Sarah Taggart, living in Ford Transit Connect camper van

-Why did you decide to live in a van full-time?
+Why did you decide to live in a Ford Transit Connect camper van?

 I had a “WTF did I just do moment,” for sure, but it’s been a year now and I haven’t looked back!

-What are your biggest obstacles to van life?
+What are your biggest obstacles to living in a van full time?

-The two largest obstacles for me living this lifestyle thus far have been the winter and illness.
+The two largest obstacles for me living in a van full-time have been the winter and illness.
 I have been sick twice since going full-time, but every time it tends to be overwhelming.
-The truth is, its very difficult to deal with not being well and not having the convenience of indoor plumbing.
+The truth is, it’s very difficult to deal with not being well and not having the convenience of indoor plumbing.
 The two times that I was very ill I just opted to get a hotel room for the night, and it was worth every penny.

-What do you tell people when they make comments about van life not being safe for a woman?
+What do you tell people when they make comments about how living in a van full time isn’t safe for women?

-There are definitely some people who are not thrilled about the idea of a woman living alone on the road.
+There are definitely some people who are not thrilled about the idea of a woman living alone in a van.
 If someone approaches me about this, I typically tell them the ways I stay safe.
 I don’t sleep in spots that feel unsafe, I trust my instincts, I have some protection (bear spray and a taser), and I also am not afraid.
 I have strong feelings about me being more unsafe than a single traveling male.I don't sleep in spots that feel unsafe, I trust my instincts, I have some protectionClick To Tweet

-What would you say to other women wanting to do this?
+What would you say to other women wanting to live in a camper van?

-I’d say if you’re serious about this lifestyle, do it!
+I’d say if you’re serious about living in a van full time, do it!
 However, there are some things you should know.
 If you have a very minimal van like mine, you must be okay with not having certain conveniences.
 For example, I have no water tank, I complete most basic grooming activities outside or in a public restroom.
 I have to plan things like showers and laundry.
 It’s definitely not a convenient lifestyle but I think the freedom is well worth it!